 7. Jesus makes a final plea

-In context Jesus promises those who believe in Him will not suffer from the spiritual ignorance and blindness that these people demonstrate because the Holy Spirit who reveals God will become part of them.
+In context Jesus promises that those who believe in Him will not suffer from the spiritual ignorance and blindness that these people demonstrate.
+This is because He will give them the Holy Spirit who reveals that God will become part of them.

-In verse 39 John makes an editorial note for the reader to explain when this promise would be fulfilled (Acts 2:38) at Pentecost.
+In verse 39 John makes an editorial note for the reader to explain when this promise will be fulfilled (Acts 2:38) at Pentecost.